 This post is sponsored by Sprouts Farmers Market.
 All thoughts and opinions are my own.
 Thank you for supporting the brands that make it possible for Root + Revel to provide free content and healthy living inspiration.

-So this year, I decided to take matters into my own hands and create something unique and special for my dad, that’s also practical and perfect for any man who likes to grill (read: pretty much every man I know).
+If this sounds like your dad, take matters into your own hands and create something unique and special for your dad that’s also practical and perfect for any man who likes to grill (read: pretty much every man I know).

 If you want to go big and get a brand new grill for your lucky man, I have the Weber Genesis II from Home Depot and love it!
 If you don’t have the space or budget for an outdoor grill, you can achieve a similar effect in a stovetop grill like Lodge’s Cast Iron Square Grill Pan.

 So, why is it important to clean your grill in the first place?

 - Cleaning grill grates by removing crusted on grease and food will improve the taste of your food (unlike a cast iron skillet that gets more seasoned and flavorful as you go, a grill gets caked with old food and grease, causing bacteria to build-up–not a tasty or healthy way to prepare food!).

 - It’ll save you money in the long run, as you’ll use less gas from having to burn off the extra grease and crud leftover from previous uses.

 This DIY Grill Cleaner Spray recipe is super easy!
 Like pretty much all of the DIY Cleaning recipes I share on R+R, if you can measure liquid into a tablespoon, you can make this!
 It’s really that simple.

 This recipe has typical green cleaning ingredients like:

 You can use aluminum foil crumpled up like a baseball to scour the grill clean, or if you prefer a grill brush, that works great too.